 - 2. Participant-based programs utilizing CDBG funds are based on individual income eligibility determinations, low- and moderate-income limited clientele benefit documentation, and/or low- and moderate-area benefit, based on census tracts containing concentrations of 51% or more low- to moderate-income persons, as established by HUD.
 The rationale for this is initially based on the types of eligible projects that can be implemented using CDBG funds.
 Secondly, program design and selection will be based on whether the activity will address one or all of the three (3) priority needs outlined in the 2009-14 Consolidated Plan.
-For 2013-14, the goal is to continue projects that represent a cross-section of the National Objectives, but the primary goal is that at least 51% of the CDBG funds will be allocated for projects that pertain to the Housing Activities Program Category.
-For 2013-14, the goal is to continue to undertake projects where 95-100% of the CDBG funds will be spent under activities that meet the benefit to Low- and Moderate-Income Persons National Objective and/or the Low- and Moderate-Area Benefit in targeted LMI census tracts. - 3.
+For 2012-13, the goal is to continue projects that represent a cross-section of the National Objectives, but the primary goal is that at least 51% of the CDBG funds will be allocated for projects that pertain to the Housing Activities Program Category.
+For 2012-13, the goal is to continue to undertake projects where 95-100% of the CDBG funds will be spent under activities that meet the benefit to Low- and Moderate-Income Persons National Objective and/or the Low- and Moderate-Area Benefit in targeted LMI census tracts. - 3.
 One of the major objectives in the five-year priority needs, outlined in the 2009-14 Consolidated Plan, was that CDBG funds should be used for the construction of affordable housing as a way to address the obstacles to meeting the underserved needs of the community.
-However, due to the current market conditions, there are still a large number of newer rental housing units that continue to have an impact on the older, existing rental housing units available on the market.
-Decent and semi-decent units are still sitting vacant longer and are deteriorating in viable existing neighborhoods.
-Also, due to market conditions, Property Owners of these units have not been able to make financial investments in updating these units.
+However, the current market still has a large number of newer rental housing units that continue to have an impact on the older, existing rental housing units available on the market.
+Decent and semi-decent units are still sitting vacant and deteriorating in viable existing neighborhoods.
 This situation continues to create obstacles to meeting the needs of the underserved.

-Other obstacles include, but are not limited to, the inability to access affordable housing due to: financial illiteracy and/or lack of home buying knowledge and understanding; tightening of the mortgage lending qualifying guidelines for needing higher credit scores; limited financial reserves; poor credit histories; high debt-to-housing ratios; inability to save for down payments; poor quality of available housing stock for homeownership; inability to pay utility and rental deposits or utility bills; childcare costs; transportation costs, in particular to facilities outside of the city limits; lack of knowledge and understanding of responsibilities and rights under the Tenant/Landlord Act; and lack of knowledge regarding how to file Fair Housing Complaints, just to name a few.
+Other obstacles include, but are not limited to, the inability to access affordable housing due to: financial illiteracy and/or lack of homebuying knowledge and understanding; tightening of the mortgage lending qualifying guidelines; higher credit scores; poor credit histories; high debt-to-housing ratios; inability to save for down payments; poor quality of available housing stock for homeownership; inability to pay utility and rental deposits or utility bills; childcare costs; transportation costs, in particular to facilities outside of the city limits; lack of knowledge and understanding of responsibilities and rights under the Tenant/Landlord Act; and lack of knowledge regarding how to file Fair Housing Complaints, just to name a few.
 These obstacles are in addition to the obstacle that was addressed in the Consolidated Plan about "the ability to keep up with the pace by which the population needs of the underserved continues to increase at a much faster pace than a community's ability to provide the service and agency capacity."
 Additionally, within the first five-year Consolidated Plan period the City completed its Analysis of Impediments to Fair Housing Choice Study.
-The study at that time suggested some of the same above-mentioned obstacles to meeting the underserved needs as well as:

-1) Excessive Down Payment/Closing costs to purchase a home; 2) Excessive application fees and/or rental deposits; and 3) The cost of utilities.
-However, due to the financial climate and other changes that have taken place in the community, the City has begun the update to its Analysis of Impediments to Fair Housing Choice Study that should be completed prior to the end of 2012-13 program year.
-Hopefully this update will provide some additional information about obstacles that have been addressed and/or obstacles needing to be addressed.
+The study at that time suggested some of the same abovementioned obstacles to meeting the underserved needs as well as: 1) Excessive Down Payment/Closing costs to purchase a home; 2) Excessive application fees and/or rental deposits; and 3) The cost of utilities.
+However, due to the financial climate and other changes that have taken place in the community, the City will be seeking to update this study during this second five-year Consolidated Plan period.